astropy/astropy/docs/io/fits/usage/unfamiliar.rst

     >>> print f[0].data.par('date')[99]
     2445728.10

-The :meth`~GroupData.par` is a method for either the entire data object or one data item (a group).
+The :meth:`~GroupData.par` is a method for either the entire data object or one data item (a group).
 So there are two possible ways to get a group parameter for a certain group, this is similar to the situation in table data (with its :meth:`~FITS_rec.field` method):